bgplab/bgplab/docs/session/9-dynamic.md

 ### Device Requirements {#req}

 * Use any device [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support) for the lab routers.
-* If you run Arista EOS, Cumulus Linux, or FRR on S1, S2, C1, and C2, you can use the **netlab config** command to turn BGP sessions on or off.
+* If you run Arista EOS or FRRouting on S1, S2, C1, and C2, you can use the **netlab config** command to turn BGP sessions on or off.
 You will have to do that manually on other devices.
-* You can do automated lab validation with Arista EOS, Cumulus Linux, or FRR running on S1, S2, C1, and C2.
+* You can do automated lab validation with Arista EOS or FRR running on S1, S2, C1, and C2.
 Automated lab validation requires _netlab_ release 1.8.3 or higher.
-* Git repository contains initial device configurations for Cumulus Linux.

 ### Lab Wiring